-Within seven days of receiving the complaint, the chair will appoint an impartial fact-finder from outside the University to assist in the investigation of the case.
-The secretary will provide the fact-finder with the complaint, the response, and any other information provided by the parties.
-The fact-finder will gather documents and conduct interviews as necessary to reach a thorough understanding of the facts and circumstances surrounding the allegations of the complaint.
-[17] The fact-finder will not consider information that is provided solely to attest to a party's character.
+Within seven days of receiving the complaint, the UWC Chair will appoint an impartial fact-finder to assist in the investigation of the allegations.
+The Secretary will provide the fact-finder with the complaint, the response, and any other information provided by the parties.
+The fact-finder will gather documents and conduct interviews as necessary to reach a thorough understanding of the facts and circumstances surrounding the allegations of the complaint.[15]
+The fact-finder will not consider information that is provided solely to attest to a party's character.

-Within 21 days of his or her appointment, the fact-finder will present a written report to the secretary.
+Within 21 days of being appointed, the fact-finder will present a written report to the Secretary.
 The report will describe the relevant facts and circumstances and may address the credibility of witnesses but will not reach conclusions as to whether those facts and circumstances constitute a violation of University policy.
-After reviewing the report, the chair may request clarifications and additional investigation.
-The secretary will send a copy of the completed report to the parties and inform them of with the date and location of the hearing.
+After reviewing the report, the UWC Chair may request clarifications and additional investigation.
+The Secretary will send a copy of the completed report to the parties and inform them of with the date and location of the hearing.

-The complaint and response, all documents relating to the complaint and response (whether provided by the parties or obtained by the fact-finder), and the fact-finder's report will be provided to the hearing panel.
+The complaint and response, all documents relating to the complaint and response, and the fact-finder's report will be provided to the hearing panel and to the parties.
 The hearing panel will not accept from the parties any written response to the fact-finder's report or any additional documents, except as explained in Section 7.4 below.
-If a party believes the panel should interview witnesses, he or she must submit to the secretary the names of the witnesses and the subject of their testimony at least four days before the hearing.
-Normally, the panel will call a witness only if he or she can offer potentially relevant information that was not conveyed to the fact-finder.
+If a party believes the panel should interview witnesses, the party must submit to the Secretary the names of the witnesses and the subject of their testimony at least four days before the hearing.
+Normally, the panel will call a witness other than the parties only if the witness can offer potentially relevant information that was not conveyed to the fact-finder.
 Witnesses may not appear for the sole purpose of testifying about a party's character.